Thursday, April 24th, 2008

 Over in Magical Game Land, though, we aren’t so lucky.
 We’re trying to get people to shell out hard-earned cash for something that, by definition, they don’t need.
 So we have to make sure it’s more fun to play than whatever else they could be doing.
 We have to make sure we’re offering them a new experience, otherwise they’ll just play an older game.
 At the same time, our new game has to be easy enough to learn that it’s enjoyable within the first 30 seconds.

 On top of this, budgets and player expectations continue to rise, so the chance and cost of failure keeps going up.
-Because of this, if a game’s going to suck, we need to know as soon as possible so we can correct course or bail out.
+Because of this, if a game’s going to suck, we need to know as soon as possible so we can correct course or pull the ejection seat lever.

 Agile development means a lot of things to different people, but the key part I want to talk about is the idea of building a game incrementally through a series of small changes.
 This idea that a month into the cycle you have a fun playable game already and you just build onto that is very appealing because it means we can immediately get feedback on what parts work and what don’t.